Don't Blame Me (Taylor Swift song)

 "Don't Blame Me" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
-Written by Swift and the song's producers, Max Martin and Shellback, "Don't Blame Me" combines electropop, EDM, and gospel pop.
+She wrote the song with its producers, Max Martin and Shellback.
+"Don't Blame Me" combines electropop, EDM, and gospel, with elements of industrial music.
 Its production is driven by heavy bass, pulsing synthesizers, and manipulated vocals.
 The lyrics are about Swift's declaration of an unapologetic love, using imagery of drug addiction and religion.
-Music critics described the production as dark and moody; some deemed "Don't Blame Me" an album highlight and praised the dense production, while a few others deemed it generic.

-In 2022, "Don't Blame Me" gained traction on TikTok and peaked in the top 50 of charts in Australia, Austria, Singapore, Hungary, and Norway.
-It has been certified platinum in many European countries and multi-platinum in Australia and New Zealand.
-Swift included the song on the set list of her Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).
+Music critics described the production as dark, dense, and moody.
+Some reviews deemed "Don't Blame Me" an album highlight, while some others regarded it as generic.
+After becoming viral on TikTok in 2022, the song charted in several territories, peaking in the top 20 in Australia, Norway, and Singapore.
+It has been certified multi-platinum in Australia, New Zealand, and the UK.
+Swift performed "Don't Blame Me" on the Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).